Educational and Clinical

 Hormonal birth control typically suppresses ovulation, but some women may still ovulate and have menstrual cycles.
 Combined oral contraceptives typically suppress ovulation, which can result in non-ovulatory, non-menstrual bleeding cycles, breakthrou

-Is this applicable to post-menopausal women at all?
+Is Mira applicable to post-menopausal women at all?

 Is there any data for perimenopausal women?